jonas-thn/gaussian-splatting-renderer/README.md

 itself.
 The documentation had a chapter about performance tuning, which was very helpful.
 I changed the `maxStdDev` parameter from its default value of 8 to 3, which limits the Gaussian falloff.
-Another noteworthy parameter was `clipXY`, which discards splats outside of screen space in the fragment shader.
+Another noteworthy parameter was `clipXY`, which discards splats outside of screen space before the fragment shader.
 After setting it to 1.0, which represents the exact screen bounds, the effect became visible, especially when making fast turns.
 I also tried changing the transparency falloff of the individual